 An increasing number of funding bodies now have policies in place that require grant holders to make any resulting publications freely available via Open Access routes.
 These policies are a condition of grant and it is important to gain an understanding of these in order to comply.
-The Strategic Bids and Applied Research Team can provide help on research funding applications.
+The University Research and Knowledge Exchange office can provide help on research funding applications.
 Their details can be found on the Staff Intranet site.

 Research England have published details of a new policy for open access for the REF 2021

 The policy requires that, in order to be eligible for Research Excellence Framework 2021 (REF) journal articles and conference proceedings with an ISSN (International Standard Serial Number) accepted for publication after 1 April 2016 must be made Open Access either by depositing full-text papers into an online repository or by publishing in an Open Access journal.
 Even if an output has been published Open Access, it it still highly recommended that the article be deposited in a repository as well.The policy does not apply to monographs, other long-form publications, creative or non-text outputs, or data.
 You can find out more details of their policy here.

 Occasionally, it will not be possible for an output to fulfil the criteria.
 An exception is allowed in the following cases.